 You and your partner have a choice between “war-fare” or “peace-fare” for managing and resolving your couple-ship disputes.
 If you choose or allow a legal professional to guide you into “litigation”, then you are choosing “war-fare”.
 There are other “non-adversarial” pathways to resolution we call “peaceful ways” to resolution.
 How does “war-fare” versus “peace-fare” compare?

 You do not have to become “enemies” even if tensions between you and your partner are high, even if you have broken off communications due to hostile feelings, even if you feel a need for revenge because you have been threatened or mistreated.
-Choosing “warfare” will be harmful to your children and to your physical and emotion health and could send you into bankruptcy.
+Choosing “warfare” will be harmful to your children and to your physical and emotional health and could send you into bankruptcy.

 The big question you and your partner face is: How do we get through the thorny thicket of “the law” with dignity, without financial ruin, and without becoming enemies?